UWBAIL/BAILnas/docs/Instructions.md

 3. Enter your username and password, then click "OK".
 4. The NAS drive will appear as "NAS" on your desktop and Finder.

+## Linux / Unix

+If you're a Linux/Unix user you're probably getting bored reading this. :-D

 ## Mobile devices

 ### Android